bucs110a0spring22/ch1-lab-WhileCrocodile/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+Late labs are deducted 10% of their total possible grade for every 24 hour period it is late, up to a maximum of 50% deducted.
+Late labs may be submitted or resubmitted at any time up to 50% credit, up until the last day of classes.
+These submissions must be communicated to the instructor.

+Students have 5 grace days, which allow labs to be late without penalty.
+Students are responsible for keeping track of grace days, and they may not be used on the Final Project.
+No further extensions beyond these 5 grace days are permitted.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None.

 ## REFERENCES:
- < List any outside resources used >
+None.

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+None.